Chart Color Schemes

 Household Composition

-Wattle Glen - Diamond Creek features high concentrations of family households, with a fairly typical median household size
+Wattle Glen - Diamond Creek features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.7% of all households, including 47.4% couples with children, 25.8% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 15.3%, with lone person households at 14.3% and group households comprising 0.9%.
-The median household size is 2.9 people, which matches the Greater Melbourne average.
+Family households account for 84.7% of all households, including 47.4% couples with children, 25.8% couples without children, and 10.8% single parent families.
+Non-family households make up the remaining 15.3%, with lone person households at 14.3% and group households comprising 0.9%.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households